 Post-doctoral fellows are expected to pursue research interests that fall within one of the Citizen Lab’s main research priorities (listed at the top of the page), as well as to provide leadership and guidance to junior scholars and researchers.

 Post-doctoral opportunities are posted on the Citizen Lab website as they come available.
-I also welcome requests to host and supervise post-doctoral fellows from computer science, law, engineering sciences, and political science who have secured their own funds (e.g., a SSHRC or NSERC postdoctoral fellowship).
+I also welcome requests to host and supervise post-doctoral fellows from computer science, law, engineering sciences, information studies, and political science who have secured their own funds (e.g., a SSHRC or NSERC postdoctoral fellowship).
 The Faculty of Arts and Sciences at the University of Toronto also has an advertised post doctoral fellowship program.
+Again here, only those applications that provide a clear rationale for collaborating with the Citizen Lab and that fit within our mission will be considered.

 Other Fellowships